penntaylor/reductions/README.md

 * `reduce` is a plain #reduce, included here to give a reference point for performance.
 * `reductions` is the reduction using the exact case shown above.
-    Notice that the full reduction --which returns an array with 100,000 entries-- took only **~2** times as long as a plain reduce!
+    Notice the full reduction --which returns an array with 100,000 entries-- took only **~2** times as long as a plain reduce!
 * `reductions use_reduce` is the reduction with the `use_reduce` flag set to true.
 This reduction uses #reduce in its implementation.